Report a child at risk

 If a child is in immediate danger, you should contact the police by dialling 999.

 Not an emergency

-- contact our Access Service for children's social care on 0121 569 3100 (this number is available outside normal office hours); or
+- contact the Sandwell safeguarding team on 0121 569 3100 (this number is available outside normal office hours); or

-What happens when you ring Sandwell Access service?
+What happens when you ring the Sandwell safeguarding team?

 We are experienced children's services professionals, who are trained to deal with sensitive issues.
 We will ask you a few short questions to find out how best to deal with your concern.